-assumes some risk in a proposed venture.
+λ Partnerships are defined as working collaborations in which each party commits resources and assumes some risk in a proposed venture.
 As such, partnerships should be supported by formal agreements that identify each party's position in relation to resource commitments and risks.
-Existing agreements should be reviewed and updated, and new agreements developed, to support Master Plan recommendations in service development and delivery.
-The potential for new agreements in terms of type, complexity and partners will depend on the service development options chosen by the Town.
+Existing agreements should be reviewed and updated, and new agreements developed, to ar support Master Plan recommendations in service development and delivery.
+Summary The potential for new agreements in terms of type, complexity and partners will depend on the service development options chosen by the Town.
 Facility operating agreements with non-municipal agencies present both advantages and disadvantages, and their suitability depends on a variety of locally specific factors and should be investigated as part of facility feasibility/business plans for future facility development.
-An agreement with the OHMBA for advertising rights at Springbrook Park should be put in place, with the understanding that the Association will assist the Town with financing required capital improvements to the facilities they use for their programs at this location.
-Existing agreements with Le Conseil Scolaire Viamonde, and the Orangeville Tennis Club, should be reviewed and updated as part of facility expansion or improvement plans to ensure municipal capital investment will benefit the Town's community recreation objectives.
-Agreements for the provision of pickleball courts as part of a tennis court expansion will depend on the existence of an organized pickleball group, and the relationship between this group and the tennis club in any shared facility use at the site.
-An agreement with a pickleball group should be modeled on that recommended for the Tennis Club.
-If the Tony Rose site, Murray's Mountain Park, ODSS, and Princess Elizabeth Public School are jointly developed as a community lacrosse hub, the Town and the UGDSS should proceed on the basis of a joint development and use agreement.
-If access to the football field at Westside Secondary School is needed for community use, or it is redesigned to also accommodate lacrosse, the Town and the UGDSS should enter the appropriate agreements.
+An agreement with the OHMBA for advertising rights at Springbrook Park should be put in place, with the understanding that the Association will assist the Town with financing required capital improvements to the facilities they use for their programs at this location. dations Existing agreements with Le Conseil Scolaire Viamonde, and the Orangeville Tennis Club, should be reviewed and updated as part of facility expansion or improvement plans to ensure municipal capital investment will benefit the Town's community recreation objectives.
+Recommendations Agreements for the provision of pickleball courts as part of a tennis court expansion will depend on the existence of an organized pickleball group, and the relationship between this group and the tennis club in any shared facility use at the site.
+An agreement with a pickleball group Ŭ e should be modeled on that recommended for the Tennis Club.
+R If the Tony Rose site, Murray's Mountain Park, ODSS, and Princess Elizabeth Public School are jointly developed as a community lacrosse hub, the Town and the UGDSS should proceed on the basis of a joint development and use agreement.